swiftdemand/swiftprotocol/README.md

 The Identity Provider salary is decided on by the delegated nodes.
 The salary is multiplied by the amount of Swifts that have been claimed by Citizens that are under that specific Identity Provider.
 For example if the salary decided by the Delegated Nodes is 0.01 and the Identity Provider has 100,000 active validated citizens that claimed 5,000,000 Swifts during that day the Identity Provider will receive 50,000 Swifts at the first block after midnight UTC.

 ## Reserved Funds
 20 Billion Swifts will be reserved, these Swifts are not controlled by any central source, but rather are under the control of the Delegated Nodes.
-It is the responsibility of the Delegated Nodes to assign these funds on an as needed basis to Identity Provider, or Swift Citizens in an effort to benefit the success of the Swift Protocol.
+It is the responsibility of the Delegated Nodes to assign these funds on an as needed basis to Identity Providers, Delegated Nodes, Swift Citizens, or Swift Accounts in an effort to further the success of the Swift Protocol.

 ### Funding Proposals
 When a Swift Citizen or Identity Provider requires funds to perform some task they must submit a public Fund Proposal.
 This proposal will be written in plain text and signed with the requester's private key and then added to the blockchain.
 Nodes will then have 1 week to vote on the given proposal.
 Non-votes are counted as Nos.
 A majority consensus is required for the funds to be transferred.